Nobel Prize in Literature: Similar international prizes

 The Nobel Prize in Literature is not the only literary prize for which all nationalities are eligible.
-Other notable international literary prizes include the Neustadt International Prize for Literature, the Franz Kafka Prize, the International Booker Prize when it was previously awarded for a writer's entire body of work, and in the 1960s the Formentor Prix International.
-In contrast to the other prizes mentioned, the Neustadt International Prize is awarded biennially.
+Other notable international literary prizes include the Neustadt International Prize for Literature, the Jerusalem Prize, Franz Kafka Prize, the International Booker Prize, and the Formentor Prix International.
 The journalist Hephzibah Anderson has noted that the International Booker Prize "is fast becoming the more significant award, appearing an ever more competent alternative to the Nobel".
-However since 2016 the International Booker Prize now recognises an annual book of fiction translated into English.
-Previous winners of the International Booker Prize who have gone on to win the Nobel Prize in Literature include Alice Munro and Olga Tokarczuk.
-The Neustadt International Prize for Literature is regarded as one of the most prestigious international literary prizes, often referred to as the American equivalent to the Nobel Prize.
-Like the Nobel Prize, it is awarded not for any one work, but for an entire body of work.
+However, since 2016, the International Booker Prize now recognises an annual book of fiction translated into English.
+Previous winners of the International Booker Prize who have gone on to win the Nobel Prize in Literature include Alice Munro, Olga Tokarczuk, and Han Kang.
+The Neustadt International Prize for Literature is regarded as one of the most prestigious international literary prizes, often referred to as the American equivalent of the Nobel Prize.
+Like the Nobel Prize, it is awarded not for any one work but for an entire body of work.
 It is frequently seen as an indicator of who may be awarded the Nobel Prize in Literature.
 Gabriel García Márquez (1972 Neustadt, 1982 Nobel), Czesław Miłosz (1978 Neustadt, 1980 Nobel), Octavio Paz (1982 Neustadt, 1990 Nobel), Tomas Tranströmer (1990 Neustadt, 2011 Nobel) were first awarded the Neustadt International Prize for Literature before being awarded the Nobel Prize in Literature.